openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

 #.
 In Studio, select **Settings**, and then select **Grading**.
 #.
 In the **Credit Grade & Eligibility** section, specify a score followed by
-   a percent sign (%)in the **Minimum Passing Grade to Earn Credit** box.
+   a percent sign (%) in the **Minimum Passing Grade to Earn Credit** box.
    This score can be any number from 1 to 100.
-Do not add a percent sign.

 .. _Add Identity Checks: